Here’s what you need to know about dealing with mosquitoes in New York City including facts, prevention, control, and treatment.

 Facts about Mosquitoes

-- Culex pipiens (the common house mosquito)
+- Culex pipiens (the northern house mosquito)

-- Aedes albopictus (the Asian Tiger Mosquito)
+- Aedes albopictus (the Asian tiger mosquito)

-Both of these species are considered vector pests, which means they are known to transmit infectious diseases.
+These species are considered vector pests, which means they are known to transmit infectious diseases.

 Culex and Aedes mosquitoes can appear very similar, but you can identify Aedes mosquitoes by the black and white patches on their bodies.